NikolaiT/incolumitas/content/pages/botOrNot.md

 Humans move their mouse, keyboard, touch screen and scrolling wheel in an organic fashion.
 Bots still have a hard time to simulate mouses and touchscreens as if humans were the source of those events.
 Some of the JavaScript events that are of interest: `mousedown`, `mousemove`, `touchstart`, `touchmove`, `keydown`, ...

-A simple idea to distinguish bots from real humans based on behavioral data would be to extract certain features of a lot of behavioral data samples and classify the data set as either human or bot-like (this is the hard step).
-Then you could use a suitable neuronal network to train it to classify behavioral data.
+A simple process to distinguish bots from real humans based on behavioral data could look like the following:

+The first step is to collect and extract certain features from a huge set of behavioral data samples.
+The next (and way harder) step is to classify the data set as either human or bot-like.
+To finish, you could use a suitable neuronal network to train a system that is able to classify fresh behavioral data.

-That is easier said than done.
+That is way easier said than done.
 However, there are some companies such as [biocatch](https://www.biocatch.com/) and [perimeterx](https://www.perimeterx.com/) that are already using this approach since years.

 The established method to distinguish humans from bots is the good old captcha.
 However, we are approaching an age where [captchas can be solved](https://incolumitas.com/2021/01/02/breaking-audio-recaptcha-with-googles-own-speech-to-text-api/) better by AI than by real humans.